Albert of Saxe-Coburg and Gotha, Prince Consort

 Louise of Saxe-Gotha-Altenburg, Duchess of Saxe-Coburg and Gotha, with her children, Albert and Ernst; Credit – Wikipedia

 Since Albert and Ernst were close in age, they were also close companions during their childhood.
 However, their childhood was marred by their parents’ disastrous marriage, separation, and divorce.
-Albert’s mother and father were very different and drifted apart soon after Albert’s birth.
-Albert’s father was a notorious womanizer and as a result, his young wife Louise (who was 17 years younger than her husband) sought consolation with Baron Alexander von Hanstein, who was the Duke’s equerry.
-Louise was exiled from court in 1824 and divorced in March of 1826.
+Albert’s mother and father, who were seventeen years apart in age, were very different and drifted apart soon after Albert’s birth.
+Albert’s father was a notorious womanizer and as a result, his young wife Louise sought consolation with Baron Alexander von Hanstein, the Duke’s equerry.
+Louise was exiled from court in 1824 and divorced in March 1826.
 Seven months later, Louise secretly married von Hanstein.
 She died in 1831 at the age of 30 from cancer of the uterus.
-After Louise’s exile from court in 1824, it is probable that she never saw her sons again.
-In 1831, the Duke married again to Duchess Marie of Württemberg, his niece who was the daughter of his sister Antoinette.
-The Duke and Marie had no children, but Marie had a good relationship with her stepsons (who were also her first cousins) and maintained a correspondence with Albert throughout their lives.
+After Louise’s exile from court in 1824, she probably never saw her sons again.
+In 1831, the Duke married again to Duchess Marie of Württemberg, his niece, the daughter of his sister Antoinette.
+The Duke and Marie had no children, but Marie had a good relationship with her stepsons, also her first cousins, and maintained a correspondence with Albert throughout their lives.

 Albert was first educated at home by a caring tutor, Johann Christoph Florschütz, who had a lifelong correspondence with Albert.
-Albert then studied with private tutors in Brussels, Belgium (where his paternal uncle was King Leopold I of the Belgians), and then studied at the University of Bonn, which many German princes attended.
+Albert then studied with private tutors in Brussels, Belgium, where his paternal uncle was King Leopold I of the Belgians.
+He then studied at the University of Bonn, which many German princes attended.
 While at the University of Bonn, Albert studied law, political economy, philosophy, and art history.
 In his free time, he played music and excelled in gymnastics, fencing, and riding.

 The Coburg family had strong ties to the British royal family.
 Albert’s uncle Leopold (the previously mentioned King of the Belgians) had married Princess Charlotte of Wales, the only child of King George IV, who had died in childbirth.
 His aunt Victoria of Saxe-Coburg-Saalfeld had married King George III’s son, Prince Edward, Duke of Kent, and was the mother of the future Queen Victoria.
 Plans for a possible marriage between first cousins Victoria and Albert had first been mentioned by their grandmother the Dowager Duchess of Saxe-Coburg in letters to her daughter the Duchess of Kent in 1821.
 The idea was later taken up by their uncle Leopold.